 - Line 14 1H

-- · Line 15 No Entry
+- Line 15 No Entry

 - Line 16 2D

 For the first partial month of employment, employers should report that the FTE was not offered coverage by entering code 1H on Line 14.
-Again, unless the offer of coverage extended to every day of that calendar month for the FTE, the offer is not considered to have been made for that month.
-No entry is required on Line 15 for that first partial calendar month.
+This applies even if new hires are eligible for coverage as of date of hire; unless an offer of coverage to an FTE extends to every calendar day of a calendar month, the offer is not considered to have been made for that month.
+No entry is required on Line 15 for the first partial calendar month.
 Although employers report that no offer of coverage was made, they are entitled to relief from employer mandate penalties for that calendar month.
 For the first three months after an employee first becomes an FTE, the employee may be treated as being in a limited non-assessment period if all applicable conditions are satisfied.
 This is reported as code 2D on Line 16.

-For example, if a newly hired FTE starts employment on January 15, and the offer of coverage (if accepted) provides coverage starting on January 15 (i.e., date of hire), then the employer should indicate that the FTE was not offered coverage for the month of January.
+For example, if a newly hired FTE starts employment on January 15, and the offer of coverage provides coverage starting on January 15 (i.e., date of hire), then the employer should indicate that the FTE was not offered coverage for the month of January.

-If the employer offers a self-insured health plan and the FTE enrolls in the plan and obtains coverage for any day during the first partial month of employment, the FTE (and any other individuals such as a spouse or domestic partner and dependents who obtained coverage through the FTE's enrollment) should be reported as having coverage for that month on Part III of Form 1095-C, but that doesn't change what the employer reports on Lines 14-16.
+If the employer offers a self-insured health plan and the FTE enrolls in the plan and obtains coverage for any day during the first partial month of employment, the FTE (and any other individuals such as a spouse/domestic partner or dependents who obtained coverage through the FTE's enrollment) should be reported as having coverage for that month on Part III of Form 1095-C, but that doesn't change what the employer reports on Lines 14-16.